kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

 ###### What are other known failure modes?

-If a driver controller misconfigures `SkipNodePrepare: true` for a physical device that *does* require node preparation, the kubelet will skip preparation, causing containers to start without necessary mounts or initialization, leading to container application crashes.
+- **Misconfigured driver skip settings**: If a driver controller misconfigures `SkipNodePrepare: true` for a physical device that *does* require node preparation, the kubelet will skip preparation, causing containers to start without necessary mounts or initialization, leading to container application crashes.
-- *Mitigation*: Driver developers and administrators must ensure that `SkipNodePrepare: true` and `SkipNodeUnprepare: true` are only applied to resource pools representing resources that require absolutely no node-local preparation or device plumbing on the worker nodes.
+  - *Mitigation*: Driver developers and administrators must ensure that `SkipNodePrepare: true` and `SkipNodeUnprepare: true` are only applied to `ResourceSlice`s representing resources that require absolutely no node-local preparation or device plumbing on the worker nodes.

+- **Driver requirements change in-place**: If a driver's node preparation requirements are updated in-place (e.g., changing `SkipNodePrepare` in new resource slices), existing claims will still use the older configuration.
+Specifically:
+  - If changing from skipping to requiring preparation, existing claims will still have node preparation skipped by the kubelet (potentially causing pod failures).
+  - If changing from requiring to skipping preparation and decommissioning the node-local driver, existing claims will still require node preparation, causing the kubelet to fail or hang waiting for the missing driver plugin.
+  - *Mitigation*: Administrators must perform such migrations/upgrades carefully (e.g., ensuring no active claims or pods exist for the driver before updating its configuration or decommissioning node-local driver components).

+- **Older or custom allocator fails to copy fields**: If an older or custom scheduler/allocator does not support copying the skip fields from the `ResourceSlice` to the `ResourceClaim` status, the kubelet will default to executing node preparation, which will fail if the driver has no node-local component deployed on the worker nodes.
+  - *Mitigation*: Ensure the custom allocator/scheduler is upgraded to support and copy the new fields before deploying optional-preparation drivers, or temporarily run a minimal "no-op" node-local daemon for the driver.

 ###### What steps should be taken if SLOs are not being met to determine the problem?